Mobile Menu

 This year, I tried something new, and it’s working well so far.
 In the spirit of sharing, here’s the 411.

-My first step was to secure books that my students actually wanted to read.
 I enlisted the help of our friendly school librarian for this task.
 He made an interest-based survey and, based on student responses, selected texts to book talk.
-Students then selected their top three titles and we formed reading circles based on their choices.

 Even if you don’t have a friendly school librarian who is willing to purchase books for your students, you can pull student-approved titles and host a book tasting or, gasp, allow students to choose a book along with their friends.